Looking Closely at the Growth Curve for CleanSpark Inc. (CLSK)

-CleanSpark Inc. (NASDAQ:CLSK) went down by -5.93% from its latest closing price compared to the recent 1-year high of $42.60.
-The company’s stock price has collected -2.67% of loss in the last five trading sessions.
+CleanSpark Inc. (NASDAQ:CLSK) went up by 8.11% from its latest closing price compared to the recent 1-year high of $42.60.
+The company’s stock price has collected 9.91% of gains in the last five trading sessions.
 Press Release reported on 09/27/21 that CleanSpark Transitions Over One Exahash of Sustainable Bitcoin Mining Power to Foundry USA Pool

 Is It Worth Investing in CleanSpark Inc. (NASDAQ :CLSK) Right Now?